henk-vdb/getcleandata/CodeBook.md

 It takes the average of values for mean and standard deviation and stores the lost as ```average_signal.txt```.

-# Description of variable and its values
+# Description of variables and values
 Also in ```codebook.txt```.

 ```